-We cannot comment on your feelings related to this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+YOUR SMI RESPONSES INDICATE THAT you view a focus on the short term as a useful way to speed up decisions and avoid hesitation and uncertainty.
+We cannot comment on your behaviors related to this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.